wanoo21/ngx-intl-helper/helpers/README.md

 Default locale is `en-US` and can be changed by providing the `LOCALE_ID` token, or sent as parameter to the pipe.

-The pipes will try to use the `Intl` API, and if it's not available, it will fallback to the different approaches, depending on the pipe.
+The pipes will try to use the `Intl` API, and if it's not available, it will fall back to the different approaches, depending on the pipe.
 For example, the `DisplayNamesPipe` will send the value of code is being sent to the pipe, while the `ListFormatPipe` will send the value of the array as string.

 Keep in mind that the `Intl` API is not supported in all browsers, and the fallbacks are not always the same.